Monday, 14 September 2020

 1. Check The Hallmark Or The Original Stamp

 While purchasing a piece of jewellery, make sure that you check the original stamp and the hallmark on the piece of jewellery.
-Some of the common stamps are that of ‘9 carat gold’, ‘18 carat gold’, ‘24 carat gold’, ‘22 carat gold’, ‘950 silver’, ‘950 platinum’ and so on.
+Some of the common stamps are that of ‘9-carat gold’, ‘18 carat gold’, ‘24 carat gold’, ‘22 carat gold’, ‘950 silver’, ‘950 platinum’ and so on.
 The hallmark signs change from one metal to another.
 The hallmark sign of authenticity for gold jewellery will be different than that of platinum or silver jewellery.
 Nowadays fake stamps are also being used.
-If you have doubts, ask the jeweler for instant electronic measurements for ensuring genuineness of the jewellery.
+If you have doubts, ask the jeweler for instant electronic measurements for ensuring the genuineness of the jewelry.

 2. Magnet Test

 This is one of the oldest tests that have been carried out on jewellery pieces to find out whether they are authentic or not.
 Bring a piece of a magnet near the pieces of jewellery.
 If the metal is genuine white gold, yellow gold, or real platinum, it will never ever stick to the magnet.
 However, any kind of imitation jewellery will cling to the magnet as it has some iron content in it.

 This test is exclusively valid for gold jewellery items only.
 The piece of jewellery that needs to be tested is placed on a ceramic plate across the whole surface of the plate.
 If a black streak appears on the plate it indicates that the jewellery is not genuine.
 However, if a gold streak appears, it means that the jewellery is genuine.
 Gold bars can be tested really well with this technique.